Updated: 8th December 2022

 – Technical Data from the following parties:

-b. advertising networks based inside and outside the EU; and
+b. advertising networks based inside and outside the UK; and

-c. information processing providers based outside the EU.
+c. information processing providers based outside the UK.

 4. How we use your personal data